Happy Birthday President Johnson: Lyndon B. Johnson 36th President of the United States

-Lyndon was introduced to the world of politics as a child, often campaigning with his father, State Senator Sam Johnson.
-Lyndon planned on being president from a young age.
+Lyndon’s father, State Senator Sam Johnson introduced him to the world of politics during his childhood.
+Lyndon often campaigned with his father.
+He planned on being president from a young age.
 Lyndon attended and graduated from Texas State Teachers’ College (now Texas State University) and went on to briefly teach before entering politics.
 He married his wife, Claudia Alta “Lady Bird” Taylor on November 17, 1934, after attending Georgetown University Law Center for several months.

-Lyndon entered politics in 1930, when he became a legislative secretary for Congressman Richard Kleberg, a position for which he was recommended by Texas State Senator Welly Hopkins.
-As a legislative secretary, Lyndon was chosen by the group of Congressional aids to be their speaker.
+Lyndon entered politics in 1930 by becaming a legislative secretary for Congressman Richard Kleberg.
+Texas State Senator Welly Hopkins recommended Lyndon for the position.
+As a legislative secretary, a group of Congressional aids chose Lyndon to be their speaker.
 This position allowed him to begin developing relationships with Congressmen, newspapermen, and lobbyists.

 As vice-president, Lyndon helped secure the votes of the Southern Democrats, which led to a victory over Richard Nixon by a small margin.
 During his time as vice-president, Lyndon headed the space program, oversaw negotiations on the nuclear test ban treaty, and supported equal opportunity legislation for minorities.
-Lyndon, however, was frustrated by his lack of influence with President Kennedy.
+However, his lack of influence with President Kennedy frustrated him.

-Lyndon was elected President by a high majority in 1964.
-Lyndon continued his work on civil rights, which he had supported for years, by the passage of the Civil Rights Act and the Voting Rights Act.
+In 1964, Lyndon was elected President by a high majority.
+President Lyndon Johnson continued his work on civil rights, which he had supported for years, through the passage of the Civil Rights Act and the Voting Rights Act.
 Lyndon also championed and signed into law many social programs, including Medicare, Medicaid, Head Start, food stamps, Work Study, and the Economic Opportunity Act.
-These programs were designed to aid education, promote urban renewal, beatification, conservation, and control and prevent crime.
-Lyndon also declared “War on Poverty.”
-Lyndon was a great supporter of the space program and oversaw the travesty of Apollo 1 and the success of Apollo 8 orbiting the moon, which paved the way for Apollo 11 to land on the moon six months later.
+These programs aided education, promoted urban renewal, beautification, conservation, and controlled and prevented crime.
+Lyndon also declared a “War on Poverty.”
+Lyndon was a great supporter of the space program.
+He oversaw the travesty of Apollo 1 and the success of Apollo 8 orbiting the moon.
+These paved the way for Apollo 11 to land on the moon six months later.